-If you file Form 1040X claiming a refund or credit for more than the allowable amount, you may be subject to a penalty of 20% of the disallowed amount.
-See Penalty for erroneous refund claim or credit on page 2.
+If you file Form 1040X claiming a refund or credit for more than the allowable amount, you may be subject to CAUTION a penalty of 20% of the disallowed amount.
+See Penalty for erroneous refund claim or credit under Interest and Penalties, later.